Brent oil prices rise above $60, buoyed by U.S. stock drawdown

-SINGAPORE (Reuters) - Brent crude oil futures rose above $60 a barrel on Wednesday after industry data showed a larger-than-expected drop in U.S. crude inventories, but ongoing worries about a possible global recession capped gains.
+LONDON (Reuters) - Brent crude oil futures rose above $60 a barrel on Wednesday after industry data showed a larger-than-expected drop in U.S. crude inventories, but lingering worries about a possible global recession capped gains.

 U.S. crude oil stocks fell by 3.5 million barrels in the week to Aug.
 16, data from industry group the American Petroleum Institute (API) showed on Tuesday.
 Analysts polled by Reuters had expected a fall of 1.9 million barrels.

-“Crude prices should see support from a bullish API stockpile report that could signal the largest Cushing draw since February 2018, if the EIA validates it,” said Edward Moya, senior market analyst at OANDA in New York.
+“Crude prices should see support from a bullish API stockpile report that could signal the largest Cushing draw since February 2018, if the EIA validates it,” said Edward Moya, senior market analyst at OANDA in New York, referring to the draw on inventories at Cushing, Oklahoma, the delivery point for U.S. crude futures.

 Oil prices were also supported by data showing lower exports in June from Saudi Arabia, the world’s top oil exporter.